 The requirements, known broadly as "incentive compensation" rules, were developed over time in response to reports of aggressive and abusive marketing and recruitment practices, particularly among for-profit postsecondary education providers.
-An investigation led by Senator Sam Nunn, for instance, led to a landmark 1990 report that detailed examples of such practices, including competitions with cash or other rewards for contacting the highest number of students or submitting the largest number of loan applications.
+An investigation led by Senator Sam Nunn produced a landmark 1990 report that detailed examples of such practices, including competitions with cash or other rewards for contacting and, ultimately, enrolling the highest number of students or submitting the largest number of loan applications.
 The report recommended that institutions be prohibited from making payments of any commission, bonus, or salary incentive to recruiters.

-In 1992, when Congress reauthorized the Higher Education Act, it adopted the recommendation of the Nunn Commission report on incentive compensation, along with other policies designed to crack down on predatory practices.
-The new requirement was included in the section of the law governing institutions' certification of federal student aid eligibility, so it applied to all institutions participating in the federal student aid programs authorized by Title IV of the HEA and a violation could result in a loss of Title IV eligibility.
-Specifically, the law stated that:
+In 1992, when Congress reauthorized the Higher Education Act, it adopted the recommendation of the Nunn Commission report on incentive compensation, along with other policies designed to crack down on the predatory practices of institutions of higher education.
+The new requirement was included in the section of the law governing institutions' certification of federal student aid eligibility, so it applied to all institutions participating in the federal student aid programs authorized by Title IV of the HEA, and a violation could result in the loss of Title IV eligibility.
+Specifically, the law stated:

-The institution will not provide any commission, bonus, or other incentive payment based directly or indirectly on success in securing enrollments or financial aid to any persons or entities engaged in any student recruiting or admission activities or in making decisions regarding the award of student financial assistance, except that this paragraph shall not apply to the recruitment of foreign students residing in foreign countries who are not eligible to receive Federal student assistance. (emphasis added)
+The institution will not provide any commission, bonus, or other incentive payment based directly or indirectly on success in securing enrollments or financial aid to any persons or entities engaged in any student recruiting or admission activities or in making decisions regarding the award of student financial assistance, except that this paragraph shall not apply to the recruitment of foreign students residing in foreign countries who are not eligible to receive Federal student assistance.
+[Emphasis added]

-A conference report issued alongside the law clarified that the provision did not prohibit merit-based salary reviews generally, but rather incentive payments based solely on success in student recruitment, enrollment, or financial aid awards.
+A conference report issued alongside the new provisions of the law clarified that it did not prohibit merit-based salary reviews generally, but rather incentive payments based solely on success in student recruitment, enrollment, or financial aid awards.